cvfosammmm/Lemma/README.md

 Note-taking app for the GNU/Linux desktop, written in Python with Gtk.

-**Warning: this app is currently in alpha stage, data loss is likely.
+**Warning: this app is currently in alpha stage, data loss is likely at this point.
 Please be careful and make regular backups.**

 Website: <a href="https://www.cvfosammmm.org/lemma/">https://www.cvfosammmm.org/lemma/</a>